ColiZei/symfony-social-media/README.md

 This Repo should contain the same features like the [NestJS Version](https://github.com/ColiZei/nestjs-social-media)

-Why two repositorys?
+## Why two repositorys?

 I'd would like to imporove my Symfony and NestJS skills.
 You too?
 Feel free to join!

+VueJs Client will be added soon in a seperate repository.

 # Contribute